 It is a simple salad made with budget produce from my local Latin market.
 I got one bunch of radishes for about 33 cents, a tomato at 79 cent per pound, a large avocado for 69 cents, and a yellow onion at 33 cents per pound.
 With these prices, I look forward to standing in the grocery checkout line again soon!

-In my experience with Cuban cuisine, the salads always starts with avocado, tomato and sliced onion, with a light refreshing vinaigrette.
-Sometimes a few greens are introduced - in my version I left them out and added sliced radish.
+In my experience with Cuban cuisine, the salads always start with avocado, tomato, and sliced onion, with a light refreshing vinaigrette.
+Sometimes a few greens are introduced - in my version, I left them out and added sliced radish.

 All it takes is a minimal amount of chopping - and a quickly whisked olive oil and vinegar salad dressing to finish.
 My light and crunchy Cuban Salad is a fine accompaniment to any lunch or dinner entree, Cuban or not.

 - A few thin slices of onion - amount depends on your taste.

 - 1 avocado - sliced or cubed